 Whether the kids are up against the Jersey Devil, Dover Demon, Bloody Mary or the Snallygaster itself, each monster has its own weakness, which are exploited via completing various goals.
 Completing a goal often rewards the players somehow, making the remaining goals slightly more within reach.
 The players must cooperativity complete all of the goals before the doom token reaches the end of the track to win, else Lakeview is lost to the monster.

-Despite being based upon Renegade’s Kids on Bikes RPG system, there’s no getting away from the Stranger Things vibes that The Snallygaster Situation gives off.
+Even though I’m traditionally a fan of simpler games like free bingo games, and despite being based upon Renegade’s Kids on Bikes RPG system, there’s no getting away from the Stranger Things vibes that The Snallygaster Situation gives off.
 The colour palette used is visually different but everyone that I have taught the game to has instantly commented about the likeness to the incredibly popular Netflix show.
 The game does do a few things to distance itself.
 During setup a single unique monster is selected.
 While a kid is lost it’s hidden within the world, not some special upside down world.
 Regardless, it’s not realistically an issue for the game.
 If anything the approximate theming gets heightened and it helps players draw on a combination of the TV show and the game’s own lore to play out the events that occur.

 Akin to other cooperative experiences with doom tracks, such as Elder Sign, players shouldn’t go into The Snallygaster Situation expecting to win.
 If the Lost Kid is able to subtly signal where they are early on then things become easier, though getting to this stage is often a struggle for players to overcome.
 Winning isn’t impossible but working for it only makes eventually winning feel incredibly rewarding.
 When losing the game drives you to wanting to crack it and win, making it re-hit the table.
 Repeat plays don’t necessarily make the goals easier but can allow players to see which objectives are beneficial to complete first – a hint it’s not always goal #1.
 When you get that win though there is almost a sigh of relief, and the “need” to play again dips slightly.